mdkaleem364/C_TO_IR/README.md

 1. ternary ops (omkar)

+2. sentinal for fn calls - kaleem "not required" bol raha hai

 2. functions call in printf() - ‘$i’ -  $1 fine - parse output twice using sentinal

 4. no cond var in for loop ? - direct no of lines